Playing Fields: A Culture Days Event

 This project is supported through funding from the Richmond Arts and Culture Grant Program.

 The Chop is a company that brings together artists to create new Canadian theatre.
 It was founded in 2006 in Vancouver, BC by Emelia Symington Fedy and Anita Rochon.
 The Chop is recognized for work that is sophisticatedly “simple” – that is, the artistic propositions are spare and clear so that complexities come from the depth of the investigation.
 Productions are characterized by an intentionally live and direct connection with the audience.
-Now led by Emelia Symington Fedy, The Chop has moved our creation hub to the Shuswap BC.
-The touring of new works starts from our office space in Vancouver, but all creation, mentorship, residencies and community involvement happens rurally.
-With 19 new works toured nationally and a strong international profile for our “carbon lite” programming, we’re enjoying this additional role as rural artistic support system.
+Led by Emelia Symington Fedy, with 20 new works toured nationally and a strong international profile for our “carbon lite” programming, we’re excited to present Playing Fields in the city where the project began – Richmond.